Skip to main content

 There are several reasons why 2 or more babies may be more difficult to get into a good sleeping routine.

-Twins and triplets are more likely to be born prematurely and spend time in neonatal care, where they're used to being touched and nursed frequently.
+Twins and triplets are more likely to be born prematurely and spend time in special care (neonatal care), where they're used to being touched and nursed frequently.

 They may miss this contact and find it hard to settle when they come home.